Elliptic Littlewood identities: Elliptic Littlewood identities

 \begin{rem} Note that the termination condition prevents one from obtaining a Macdonald polynomial identity as a simple limit, except in the case $n=1$.
 However, if one ignores the issue of termination, and takes a limit above, one obtains

 agreeing with Macdonald's $q,t$-Littlewood identity.
-This agreement results from the fact that the $n=1$ case and the Cauchy identity together suffice to make the above induction work in the absence of termination.
-One can presumably also obtain this limit by restricting $p$ to a geometric progression $p=q^{2m}$, $m\to \infty$, thus allowing the sum to terminate for all sufficiently large $m$. \end{rem}
+This agreement results from the fact that the $n=1$ case and the Cauchy identity together suffice to make the above induction work in the absence of termination. \end{rem}

 If the lifted interpolation function is terminating in the usual sense (i.e., without taking advantage of the one extra factor of $t$), then it in fact corresponds to an ordinary interpolation function evaluated at a partition.
-This gives rise to the following identity.
+This gives rise to the following curious identity.

 \begin{cor} For every partition pair $\blambda$, one has the following identity of meromorphic functions

 \end{cor}